nemo0622/pokeemerald-expansion/README.md

 ## Future Development Plans

 MAJOR TODOS:
-- MASSIVE GRAPHICS REWORK
-    - Replacing / reworking tiles to be more in line with GBC style
-- OUTFIT SYSTEM IMPROVEMENTS
-    - Work the link battle whatever outfit gfx from mudskip's commits into the game to see if that fixes broken contest and battle pavilion outfit gfx
-    - Make Intro screen show the player's outfit
-    - Make Outfit Box UI black and white
 - Make Ribbons influence Pokémon stats
     - Toughness ribbons boost attack, Smartness ribbons boost Sp.
 Atk, Beauty ribbons boost Sp.
 Def, etc.
 - Add new Emotes using Reakain's Emote spritesheet (so cute!)